What Are the Symptoms of Liver Disease?

 What are the symptoms of liver disease?

-Your liver is an amazing organ and works 24/7, but it can be damaged by an unhealthy diet, drugs, alcohol, toxins and hepatitis viruses.
+Your liver is an amazing organ and works 24/7, but it can be damaged by an unhealthy diet, drugs, alcohol, toxins and some viruses.
 These factors can lead to cirrhosis, tough scarring which builds up and hampers the liver’s ability to work properly.
-Approximately 5.5 million Americans are living with cirrhosis or chronic liver disease.
-Approximately 4.4 million Americans are living with hepatitis B or C, and most don’t know they are infected.
+While you may not have heard much about liver disease in the media, it’s quite common in the United States; approximately 5.5 million Americans are living with cirrhosis or chronic liver disease.
+More than 4 million Americans have hepatitis B or C, and most don’t know they are infected.
 And liver cancer has more than tripled since 1980.

 Most types of liver disease don’t cause symptoms in the early stages.
 Here are some symptoms that might indicate liver disease that has progressed:

 - Yellow skin and eyes (jaundice)